jjfumero/marawacc/README.md

 # Publications

-  [1] Juan JosÃ© Fumero, Toomas Remmelg, Michel Steuwer, and Christophe Dubach.
+  [1] Juan José Fumero, Toomas Remmelg, Michel Steuwer, and Christophe Dubach.
 2015. **Runtime Code Generation and Data Management for Heterogeneous Computing in Java.** In Proceedings of the Principles and Practices of Programming on The Java Platform (PPPJ '15).
 ACM, New York, NY, USA, 16-26.
 DOI: http://dx.doi.org/10.1145/2807426.2807428

-  [2] Juan JosÃ© Fumero, Michel Steuwer, and Christophe Dubach.
+  [2] Juan José Fumero, Michel Steuwer, and Christophe Dubach.
 2014. **A Composable Array Function Interface for Heterogeneous Computing in Java.** In Proceedings of ACM SIGPLAN International Workshop on Libraries, Languages, and Compilers for Array Programming (ARRAY'14).
 ACM, New York, NY, USA, Pages 44, 6 pages.
 DOI=http://dx.doi.org/10.1145/2627373.2627381

 *Marawacc is used as a backend for FastR+GPU project (OpenCL JIT compilation for the R programs using Partial Evaluation in Graal)*